Gaspar Hernández (priest)

 Gaspar Hernández Morales (January 6, 1798 – July 21, 1858) was a Peruvian priest, religious, professor, politician, prelate, traditionalist and Camillian monarchist.
 He had a pastoral work in five countries: Peru, Puerto Rico, Dominican Republic, Venezuela and Cuba.
-In his honor, the municipality of Gaspar Hernández in the Espaillat Province bears his name.
+In his honor, the municipality of Gaspar Hernández in the Dominican Republic bears his name.

-In Santo Domingo, he was the teacher of two of the Founding Fathers of the Dominican Republic, Francisco del Rosario Sánchez and Juan Pablo Duarte, the founder of La Trinitaria.
-He was prominently involved in favor of the separation of Santo Domingo from Haiti, which led to its expulsion by the Haitian government in 1844.
+In Saint Domingo, he was the teacher of two of the Founding Fathers of the Dominican Republic, Francisco del Rosario Sánchez and Juan Pablo Duarte, the founder of La Trinitaria.
+He was prominently involved in favor of the separation of Saint Domingo from Haiti, which led to its expulsion by the Haitian government in 1844.
 From 1845 to 1848, he served as a parish priest in Venezuela.
-After returning to Santo Domingo following its independence, he participated as a member of the Conservative Council from 1851 until his expulsion from the country by Pedro Santana in 1853.
+After returning to Saint Domingo following its independence, he participated as a member of the Conservative Council from 1851 until his expulsion from the country by Pedro Santana in 1853.
 He performed pastoral work in Santiago de Cuba, where he was a guest of Bishop Anthony Mary Claret and taught philosophy at San Basilio Magno Seminary until 1856.
-Upon returning to Santo Domingo, he served as vice-rector and briefly rector of Santo Thomas Aquinas Seminary.
+Upon returning to Saint Domingo, he served as vice-rector and briefly rector of Santo Thomas Aquinas Seminary.
 In 1858, he had a brief period as provisor and Vicar general of the archdiocese of Santo Domingo.

 Early years

 He was born in Lima on January 6, 1798.
-He was the son of Francisco Hernández, a native of Galicia, and Juana Morales, from Lima.
+He was the son of Francisco Hernández, a native of Galicia (Spain), and Juana Morales, from Lima.
 At the age of 11, he began his training at the Santo Toribio Seminary College and entered the Order of Saint Camillus at the age of 16.
 In July 1814, he went to the convent of Nuestra Señora de la Buena Muerte, where he professed his simple vows the following year after the novitiate.
 After completing his theological studies, he was ordained a priest by the Bishop of La Paz, Antonio Sánchez Matas, on January 11, 1821, and briefly taught as a professor of philosophy at the convent of Nuestra Señora de la Buena Muerte and at the Seminary of Lima.

 Shortly after, he was accused of embezzlement and virtually imprisoned in the convent of San Francisco for several months.
 During the Peruvian War of Independence, he was a royalist and served as a military chaplain for almost four years in the Royal Army of Peru under Viceroy José de la Serna until the defeat at the Battle of Ayacucho on December 9, 1824.

 On January 2, 1825, he embarked from Vítor, Arequipa Department.
 After several voyages, he arrived in Puerto Rico in February 1830.
 Through the intervention of the Bishop of Puerto Rico, Pedro Gutiérrez de Cos, he took a position as professor of philosophy and mathematics at the newly founded San Ildefonso Seminary in San Juan from 1832 to 1834.